overfriended/rAnnouncer/README.md

 # rAnnouncer
 My first decently sized project for FiveM. rAnnouncer is an announcement system which allows you to send announcements and/or updates to your FiveM chat every (by default, can be changed) 5 minutes.

+Messages (for now) have to be added through the config.lua

 ## Convars

 Color convars are 1/3 of an entire RGB set.